 ADB finances projects and programs in the territories of its developing members.
 Its main instruments comprise loans, equity investments, guarantees, grants, and technical assistance.
 ADB also provides policy dialogues and advisory services and mobilizes financial resources through its cofinancing operations.

-Recognizing the importance of sustainable investments in the region, ADB has been investing over $2 billion in clean energy projects each year since 2011.
-ADB’s Green Bond Framework defines eligible projects to support developing member countries seeking to adapt to and mitigate the consequences of climate change.
+ADB’s Green Bond Framework defines eligible projects to support developing member countries seeking to mitigate greenhouse gas emissions and adapt to the consequences of climate change.